 Generic top-level domains, commonly known as gTLD, are the most popular and familiar types of domain extensions.
-They contain three or more characters, and are open for registration by anyone.
-The origin of their categorization title dates back to the 1980s, when TLDs were simply differentiated between those related to the geographical location of a site and those that weren’t - hence, generic.
+They are open for registration by anyone and, while the maximum length of top-level domains is 63 characters, most of them are composed of 2-3 letters.
+The origin of their categorization title dates back to the 1980s, when TLDs were simply differentiated between those related to the geographical location of a site and those that weren't—hence, generic.

 Over time, the use of certain generic top-level domains became more strictly controlled to ensure they met certain standards, leading to the creation of a new category known as sponsored top-level domains.
 Of the initial seven available gTLDs only three can still be registered without restriction: .org, .com. and .net.

 The most common usages of generic top-level domains include:

 .info - for information platforms

 In mid-2011, ICANN approved a change to the domain name system that expanded the original gTLDs from 22 to over 1,200.
 These innovative options, aptly named New gTLDs, saw the incorporation of official domain extensions such as .berlin, .contact and .wow.
 You can see the complete top-level domain list on IANA’s database (Internet Assigned Numbers Authority, a subdivision of ICANN).

 As the name suggests, sponsored top-level domains are those proposed and supervised by private organizations.
 These entities can be businesses, government agencies or other types of organized groups, and they have the final word on whether an applicant is eligible to use a specific top-level domain based on predefined community theme concepts.

 Unlike with gTLDs, the sponsored top-level domain list only includes a small, limited number of options.
 Some date back to the original 1980s domain extensions (including .edu, .gov and .mil), whereas others have been created in recent years.